-DPHI will continue to draft monthly e-mail newsletters that include news, updates, and information on meetings and events.
-These monthly updates will also include accomplishments toward the various objectives.
-As always, strategy leaders and the coalition will be reminded to visit the SHIP webpage, which houses materials from SHIP events, assessment meetings, and strategy documents, and provides an additional forum for announcements and general information.
+DPHI sends monthly e-mail newsletters that include news, updates, and information on meetings and events.
+These updates have also included accomplishments being made toward the various objectives during the first action cycle.
+As always, strategy leaders and the coalition are reminded to visit the SHIP webpage, which houses materials from SHIP events, assessment meetings, strategy documents, and provides an additional forum for announcements and general information.